riccardo-borgo/Sentiment-Analysis-Amazon/README.md

 <img width="1468" alt="Screenshot 2023-06-09 alle 17 02 42" src="https://github.com/riccardo-borgo/Sentiment-Analysis_Amazon/assets/51230348/e219ba6b-0862-4f30-9d4d-444f3dc1d4cb">

 ## CODE - PART 2: sentiment_analysis.ipynb
 Now It comes the interesting part.
-First of all I started with a very simple EDA with just few plots representing the most frequent words, in two ways:
+First of all I started with a very simple EDA with just few plots representing the most frequent words, with a barplot.
-1. With a barplot that represents the frequencies of the 10 most common words in titles and bodies;
-2. With a Word Plot: that is a special kind of frequency plot that shows the most used words bigger resepct to the others.

 To find the most common words I must **tokenize** every text.
 The first 4 lines of the code underneath do that.
 The second and the fourth, particularly, find all the **stopwords** in the text and delete them.
 The stopwords are words that are filtered out before, or after, the actual words in the text that carry the information.
 In fact, most stop words have no particular meaning when isolated from the text.
 Then, with the function ```.FreDist(string)``` I create a dictionary as per keys the word and as values the number of times that word occurs.